Melkeydev/go-blueprint/docs/docs/endpoints-test/scylladb.md

 ## Note

 Scylladb does not support advanced health check functions like SQL databases or Redis.
-Implementation is based on queries at `system` related keyspaces.
+The current implementation is based on queries at `system` related keyspaces.